tiltowait/oregon-by-night/docs/house-rules.md

 Thoughts and Advice from your Storyteller: The approval process will be more or less difficult depending on the scope and reach of your new Ritual.
 Replicating the effects of RAW Rituals already extant will almost certainly be approved.
 Those that are variations on Rituals extant that affect different creatures, things or powers should be pretty easy.
 Completely novel Rituals that don’t resemble anything already in RAW will, of course, be much more difficult to adjudicate.
 Your patience is requested.

 **Combo Disciplines:** Necromancy is separate from the other Blood Sorceries for these purposes and has specific Combos that require it.
 (Lore of the Bloodlines pages 49 and 71).
 All the other Blood Sorceries meet the “Thaumaturgy” requirement listed in the Combo’s Requirements unless it specifies a specific Path; in which case you must have that Path or your Tradition’s equivalent.

+<u>**Thaumaturgical Sight:** This Combo Discipline does not automatically reveal Thaumaturgically hidden beings.
+Use Seeing the Unseen in this document.</u>

+<u>**Calling the Hungry Shade:** The casting time for this Ritual is 3 hours.
+If Successful, the Shade is under the caster’s control.
+The controlling caster for group Rituals must be decided when the Ritual is begun.
+Shades remain until destroyed, or dismissed by the caster.
+As the controlling caster falls to daysleep, (s)he must make a control roll to keep the Shade under control for the day, and the same roll when (s)he wakes for the evening.
+This roll is the same as if the controlling caster performed the Ritual him/herself.
+The controlling caster must make a separate roll for each Shade they wish to keep under control.
+The controlling caster may spend a Willpower for a success on these rolls.</u>

 ### 21. Daniel’s Boons
 Should some of you recognize this system, it’s lifted from the BNS LARP book as it better reflects the feel and tone that I wish to strike.
 It is identical to that system, so if you wish to read it there, you can.
 Boons break apart and combine in threes.
 3 Trivials equals a minor and vice versa.
 This rises all the way to Major Boons, but 3 Major Boons cannot be combined to a Blood, nor 3 Bloods to a Life.
 Those stand apart because of their gravity.